jokester/seelpe/README.md

     e = EQ.new(:a,:b)
 * build a constraint from arithmatic expression

-using eval to do this.
+### we are using eval to do this.
 DO NOT use on web server or somewhere dangerous

     f = Constraint.parse "a1+a2 < 5"